makatalin/smart-waste-management/README.md

 - [How It Works](#how-it-works)

 ## About the Project
 This project was created to showcase the application of the Internet of Things (IoT) in waste management.
-Developed as part of the final assignment at VERN' University, it employs sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
+It employs sensors to monitor waste bin fill levels, detect environmental conditions, and optimize waste collection routes.
 The system's core includes a Raspberry Pi for processing sensor data and a web application that provides real-time data visualization and management.

+Developed as part of the final assignment at VERN' University.

 ## Technologies Used
 **Raspberry Pi 4B**: